factorio

 Dynamic loaders/unloaders

 The magic here is that the logistic request is set via constant combinators at the loader and unloader stations.
-The item request signals are crunched by circuits at both ends to load and unload the trains with filter inserters in the set-filters mode.
+The item request signals are crunched by circuits at both ends to load and unload the trains with filter inserters in set-filters mode.

 Train loader